ON THE WRIST: Panerai Radiomir PAM 512

 the one.. until now "

 Then there was this time where I stumbled across a Radiomir by accident to only fall head over heels having it laid on my wrist for its exceptional craftsmanship together with a slim profile, very un-Panerai.
 I took a good few days to think it over as I do not wish for it to be an impulsive decision.
 Days gone by and I cannot help but to bring one home but mind you, I only came to this decision after having Tag Heuers, a Rolex and an Omega, so do think wisely if a Panerai were going to be your first or only luxury watch.

 I adore the PAM 512 for its sleek dimensions, excellence in craftsmanship as well as accuracy in timekeeping (more so than Omega’s FOIS).
 One of the many reasons why the trigger was pulled is for its skeleton back.
 Something for the owner and close friends to appreciate.
 Although a diameter of 42 millimetres is on the larger side, its slim profile together with curved lugs does make wearing smaller and a lot more comfortable.

 However, the 512 isn’t without faults.
 This Panerai is a bit like a hyperactive child that is not only screaming for attention but is also a constant reminder of its presence with its relatively sharp crown that has drawn blood from metacarpals.
-Potentially more dangerous on larger Radiomir model so watch out fellow comrades.
+Potentially more dangerous on larger Radiomir models so watch out, my fellow comrades.

 In order to wind the 512, you would first have to unscrew the crown to wind it then screw it back once it is fully wound.
 A bit of a two-step process compared to a Speedmaster.
 Inconvenience aside, the PAM 512 is buttery smooth to wind.

 " Most Panerais are very much bulky, slightly unrefined and rough on the edges but the 512 looks every bit a quality product "

-Despite some niggles, there is lot of fun to be had in the process of straps change, an area that has been made very easy by the chaps at Florence.
+Despite some downsides, there is a bucket load of fun to be had in the process of straps change, an area that has been made very easy by the chaps at Florence.